-McGauran and colleagues conducted a narrative review on reporting bias in the medical literature (2010).
-They identified 50 different types of pharmacological, surgical, diagnostic and preventative interventions where reporting bias was involved, including the withholding of data by manufacturers and regulators or the active attempt by manufacturers to suppress the publication of findings.
+A narrative review conducted by McGauran and colleagues (2010) found reporting biases are a widespread phenomenon in the medical literature.
+They identified reporting biases in 50 types of pharmacological, surgical, diagnostic and preventative interventions which included the withholding of study data or the active attempt by manufacturers to suppress the publication of findings.

-A systematic review by Jones and colleagues compared the outcomes of randomised controlled trials published in registered protocols with the peer-reviewed journal publication.
-One-third of studies had a discrepancy between the registered and reported outcomes.
-Thirteen per cent of trials introduced a new outcome in the published manuscript compared to the registered protocol.
+A systematic review by Jones and colleagues (2015) compared the outcomes of randomised controlled trials specified in registered protocols with those in subsequent peer-reviewed journal articles.
+There were discrepancies between prespecified and reported outcomes in a third of the studies.
+Thirteen per cent of trials introduced a new outcome in the published articles compared with those specified in the registered protocols.

-In a cohort study of systematic reviews, Saini and colleagues found 86% of the included Cochrane reviews did not report the main adverse outcome (2014).
-Another study found considerable inconsistency in the reporting of adverse events (Scharf & Colevas, 2006).
+Another cohort study found considerable inconsistency in the reporting of adverse events when comparing sponsors databases with study protocols (Scharf & Colevas, 2006).
 In 14 of the 22 included studies, the number of adverse events in the sponsor’s database differed from the published articles by 20% or more.

-When more detailed information for interventions was analysed, (i.e. clinical study reports), over half (55%) of the previous risk of bias assessments were reclassified from ‘low’ risk of bias to ‘high’ (Jefferson et al. 2014).
+When more detailed information for interventions was analysed for oseltamivir trials, over half (55%) of the previous risk of bias assessments were reclassified from ‘low’ risk of bias to ‘high’ (Jefferson et al. 2014).

-Trials and systematic reviews are used by clinicians and policymakers to develop evidence-based guidelines and make decisions about the treatment or prevention of diseases.
-When the evidence base available to clinicians or policymakers is incomplete, healthcare decisions and recommendations are made on biased evidence and spurious claims.
+Trials and systematic reviews are used by clinicians and policymakers to develop evidence-based guidelines and make decisions about treatment or prevention of health problems.
+When the evidence base available to clinicians, policymakers or patients is incomplete or distorted, healthcare decisions and recommendations are made on biased evidence.

-Vioxx (Rofecoxib), a Cox-2 inhibitor manufactured by Merck for pain associated with osteoarthritis, provides an important example of under-reporting and mis-reporting of data which led to significant patient harm.
+Vioxx (Rofecoxib), a Cox-2 inhibitor prescribed for osteoarthritis pain, provides an important example of under-reporting and misreporting of data which led to significant patient harm.

-There were also a number of significant undisclosed conflicts of interest among board members of Vioxx which were not a matter of public record at the time the trial was conducted or published (Krumholz et al., 2007).
-Merck now faces legal claims from nearly 30,000 people who experienced an adverse cardiovascular event while taking Rofecoxib.
+A number of significant conflicts of interest among board members of Merck were undisclosed, and not made public while the trial was in progress or when it was published (Krumholz et al., 2007).
+Merck now faces legal claims from nearly 30,000 people who experienced adverse cardiovascular events while taking Rofecoxib.

 If benefits are over-reported and harms are under-reported, clinicians, patients and the public will have a false sense of security about the safety of treatments.
 This results in unnecessary suffering and death (Cowley et al. 1993), perpetuates research waste and misguides future research (Glasziou & Chalmers, 2018).

-Pre-study: Prospective registration of trials is significantly associated with the publication of trial results (adjusted OR 4.53, 95% CI 1.12-18.34, Chan et al., 2017).
-Thus, policies mandating the prospective registration for all clinical trials should be implemented by journal editors, regulators, research ethics committees, funders, and sponsors.
+Pre-study: The results of prospectively registered trials are significantly more likely to be published than those of unregistered trials (adjusted OR 4.53, 95% CI 1.12-18.34; Chan et al., 2017).
+Prospective registration of all clinical trials should be required, and encouraged for other study designs, by journal editors, regulators, research ethics committees, funders, and sponsors.

-During the study: Open science practices such as making de-identified data, code for data management and statistical analyses publicly available through platforms such as the Open Science Framework would help identify and deter reporting biases.
+During the study: Open science practices, such as making de-identified data and analytical code publicly available through platforms like GitHub or the Open Science Framework aids reproducibility, prevents duplication, reduces waste, accelerates innovation, identifies errors and prevents reporting biases.

-Post-study: Reporting guidelines such as CONSORT can help guide researchers to improve the reporting of randomised trials (Moher et al., 2010).
+Post-study: Reporting guidelines such as CONSORT can help guide researchers to improve their reporting of randomised trials (Moher et al., 2010).